emanjavacas/pie/README.md

 ### Transduction-based lemmatization

-PIE has built-in support for lemmatization as a string transduction task using an Encoder-Decoder architecture as shown below:
+PIE has built-in support for lemmatization as a string transduction task using an Encoder-Decoder architecture as shown below (lemmatizing Latin token "esse" to its lemma "edo"):

 ![Encoder-Decoder for lemmatization](./img/seq2seq.png)